FINANCIAL LITERACY • 15 DECEMBER 2022 • 5 MIN READ

 MTD is compulsory for all VAT-registered businesses, regardless of their turnover.

-MTD will be compulsory for income tax purposes in April 2026 for self-employed businesses (sole traders) and landlords with income above £10,000 per annum.
+MTD will be compulsory for income tax purposes in April 2026 for self-employed businesses (sole traders) and landlords with income above £50,000 per annum (from April 2027 it will be compulsory for income £30,000 and above).

 MTD for corporation tax is expected to come into force no earlier than 2026, although a date has not yet been determined.